farhanbhoraniya/CartShare/README.md

 **Info:**
 The application runs on port 9000.

-Nginx is configured to sit in front on port 80 and forwards all the requests to port 9000.
+For server: Nginx is configured to sit in front on port 80 and forwards all the requests to port 9000.